rajibchakravorty/hbv_simulation/readme.md

 # Simulation of Mother-Child infection of HBV

 ## Set up (MAC)
-THe entire process, otherwise mentioned, is run on terminal.
+The entire process, otherwise mentioned, is run on terminal.

 ### Installing pip, virtualenv